And the winner is ........

 Duffield Meadows Primary School January 2019

 I'm currently working on an exciting project with Duffield Meadows Primary School.
-I've been commissioned to design and create mural enhancements for 8 toilet blocks in Infants and in Juniors.
+I've been commissioned to design and create mural enhancements for 8 toilet blocks in Infants and in Juniors, and a classroom area.
 With creativity and a good design you can make any space inspirational and fun.
+The pictures below show the detail of some of the characters I have designed specifically for Infants in the Lower School.

 Neonatal (Phase 4) Reception Area December 2018